DDriggs00/mavlinkinterface/Documentation/Active/dive.md

 # dive( depth )
 This call is used to change the depth of the submarine.
 It returns true upon success, and false upon obstruction or surfacing

-## Arguments:
+## Parameters:
 depth (float):
-: The distance to dive in meters.
+> The distance to dive in meters.
-: In relative mode, negative numbers can be used to rise.
+> In relative mode, negative numbers can be used to rise.

 ## Return Values
 Returns a string.
 If the action succeeded, returns "Success,  *new\_depth*"
-If the action failed, returns teh reason for failure and the new depth
+If the action failed, returns the reason for failure and the new depth

 ## Examples:
 ```py